When can I apply?

 Is there any time off?

 Yes!
-Farm Fellows receive three personal days.
+Farm Fellows receive three personal days and three wellness days.
 AMI also observes Memorial Day, Labor Day and the Fourth of July.

 It is possible to participate the Fellowship without a car and usually, there is at least one Fellow without a car on the mountain.
-However, the Allegheny Farm is a 30 minutes from the nearest town, so living on the mountain may feel isolating to Fellows who don't have a set of wheels to get off-campus.
-Please be aware that the AMI driveway is a 2 mile long, rough gravel road.
+However, the Allegheny Farm has a two-mile-long, rough gravel road driveway and is a mountainous 30-minute drive from the nearest town, so living on the mountain may feel isolating to Fellows who don't have a set of wheels to get off-campus.

 What would I need to bring?

-In addition to food and board, AMI provides bedding , pillows, towels, etc. Fellows need to bring clothes to make them comfortable working in all kinds of weather (think rain jackets, layers, and boots), toiletries and small items to make the farm feel like home.
+In addition to food and board, AMI provides bedding, pillows, and towels.
+Fellows need to bring clothes to make them comfortable working in all kinds of warm and cold weather (think especially rain jackets, rain boots, and warm layers), toiletries, and small items to make the farm feel like home.
 AMI provides most farm tools, but do recommend Fellows bring the ever-needed classic - the pocket knife.
 An additional suggested packing list will be shared with accepted Fellows.

 How much does the Farm and Food Study cost?